 There is limited space filled with crowds of shoppers between the market stalls, so Ballarò is not recommended for wheelchairs or strollers.

-The Ballaro Market occupies the streets from the Piazza Ballaro near the Church of San Nicolo, along the Via Ballaro past the Piazza Carmine toward Corso Tukory.
-It is somewhat parallel to the Via Maqueda, which runs to toward the main train station in Palermo.
+The Ballarò Market occupies the streets from Piazza Casa Professa past the Church of San Nicolò toward Corso Tukory, about a 10-minute walk from the main train station in Palermo.

 The Ballarò Market is open daily from 7am to 7pm, but it is especially lively on Saturdays and Sundays when the weekly flea market is also open and food stands prepare traditional street food from Palermo.

 Palermo's Many Markets